 Entrepreneurs: Alex Bertelli and Clay Banks

 HAVEN Connect is a preventative home security Bluetooth Low Energy (BLE) smart lock that installs and anchors to the floor next to the door’s threshold to increase door strength and prevent brute force break-ins.
-HAVEN has been tested to be 10x stronger than a traditional deadbolt lock making your home more secure.
+Compare to a traditional deadbolt lock HAVEN has been tested to be 10x stronger which makes your home more secure.

-The locking gate of HAVEN is designed to flex.
-It absorbs the force of an attempted break-in at the door.
-Built to protect your family & home from a break-in.
+The locking gate of HAVEN is designed to absorb the force of an attempted break-in at the door.
+It is great for use to protecting your home and family from a break-in.

 HAVEN can easily be installed onto hardwood, tile, concrete, vinyl or any hard flat surface.
 The average customer install time reported is 14 minutes.
-A template and easy to follow instructions are included.
+Easy-to-follow instructions and a template are included.

 |$100,000 for 10%||$100,000 for 20%||Mark Cuban|